gogradle/gogradle/docs/build-go-with-gradle-en.md

 ### Install JRE and IDE

 All Gogradle needs is a JVM.
 Now you need to [install JDK or JRE 8+](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
-However, if you decide to use JetBrains IDE (IntellijIDEA/Gogland/WebStorm/PhpStorm/PyCharm/RubyMine/CLion), You can leverage the JRE shipped with it without extra installation.
+However, if you decide to use JetBrains IDE (IntellijIDEA/GoLand/WebStorm/PhpStorm/PyCharm/RubyMine/CLion), You can leverage the JRE shipped with it without extra installation.
 See [IDE integration](https://github.com/gogradle/gogradle/blob/master/docs/ide.md) to set configure that.
-Similarly, if you decide to use VSCode or Vim, you should install corresponding plugins as described in that documentatin.
+Similarly, if you decide to use VSCode or Vim, you should install corresponding plugins as described in that documentation.

 ### Copy Gogradle scripts